by VE | Jan 1, 2024 | Brain Injury, Health and Wellness

 9. Set Reminders

 If needed, set reminders to prompt meal times.
-This may help ensure that you eat regular meals and maintain a healthy eatingroutine.
+This may help ensure that you eat regular meals and maintain a healthy eating routine.
 Setting alarms or utilizing smartphone reminders can be beneficial.

 10. Seek Guidance from a Dietitian